EliseuCaldeira/smb-monitor/README.md

 	sudo systemctl start smb-monitor.service
 To check its status:
 	sudo systemctl status smb-monitor.service

-There is also a a Windows app that monitors directory activity and writes a file in the same style as a Samba Audit
+There is also a Windows app that monitors directory activity and writes a log file in the same style as a Samba Audit
+For convenience, you can use PyInstaller to create a one-file executable, then add it to Task Scheduler to have it run automatically.